drmichaeldouglass/MedBlend/README.md

 This package is intended for research or educational purposes only and should not be used for clinical applications.
 By using this add-on you accept that this software is provided without warranty and the author will not be held liable for any damages caused by the use of this software.

 ## Requirements
-Blender RT utilises the pydicom module and is installed as a dependancy when you enable the add-on in Blender.
+MedBlend utilises the pydicom module and is installed as a dependancy when you enable the add-on in Blender.
 The add-on also uses the pyopenvdb module which has recently been added to Blender version 3.5.

 ## Installation